Catastrophism

 berthault

-While much work remains to be done in the area of creationist geology and paleontology, efforts like Joe Taylor’s analysis of fossil graveyards, the ICR’s observations of rapid stratification and canyon formation at Mt.
-St. Helens, hydrodynamic experiments like those performed on Professor M.E.
-Clark’s flume apparatus (above left) and studies in stratification by the French Geologist Guy Berthault (see right) are adding exciting new empirical information to the debate.
-Steve Austin’s study of the Redwall Limestone in the Grand Canyon substantiated catastrophism with the discovery of Dinosaurs Dead in the Floodbillions of nautiloids, buried in a mass kill event covering many hundreds of square miles!
+Empirical work with flumes (like the experiments performed on Professor M.E.
+Clark’s flume apparatus to the left) have shown that multiple layers of strata can be laid down simultaneously in moving current.
+The Institute for Creation Research has done a wonderful job documenting field observations of rapid stratification and canyon formation at Mt.
+St. Helens.
+Other empirical work by creation geologist include the stratification experiments by the French Geologist Guy Berthault.
+He demonstrated that, contrary to Walther’s Law of Superposition, layers of strata form simultaneously in moving current with the older deposits being upstream and the newer deposits being downstream.
+In the illustration to the right, Fossil A was deposited before Fossil B below it.
+Steve Austin’s study of the Redwall Limestone in the Grand Canyon substantiated catastrophic formation with the discovery of Dinosaurs Dead in the Floodbillions of nautiloids, buried in a mass kill event covering many hundreds of square miles!
 Mike Oard’s model of wind and water gap formation has tremendous explanatory power.
-Increasingly the evidence calls into question traditional gradualistic interpretations of the geologic record and even secular geologists are turning back towards catastophism.
+Increasingly the evidence calls into question traditional gradualistic interpretations of the geologic record and even secular geologists are turning back towards a neo-catastrophic position.